Artistic rendering – Event may differ

 Tips & Advice

-- Arrive early on January 27th to secure a good spot for the bonfire lighting and enjoy the full day of activities.
+- Arrive early on January 27th to secure a good spot for the bonfire lighting ceremonies and parades, especially in popular squares like Plaça de la Virreina and Plaça del Diamant.

-- Wear comfortable shoes as you'll be exploring various squares and streets within the Gràcia neighborhood.
+- Wear comfortable shoes as you'll be exploring various squares and streets throughout the Gràcia neighborhood to experience different events.

-- Be prepared for crowds, especially around the main bonfire sites, and keep an eye on your belongings.
+- Be prepared for crowds, particularly in the evening of January 27th, and keep an eye on your belongings.

 Frequently Asked Questions

-What is the main tradition of the Sant Antoni Bonfires?
+What is the main focus of the Foguerons de Sant Antoni event?

 Are there activities for children?